 Continue to get more precise by repeating that comparison across additional “non-competitive” metrics.
 If you’re producing more loans AND working less overall hours at the same time, those are both gains/losses that can be combined to determine your overall change.

 Next, determine the cost associated with the mortgage software implementation.
 If you are examining your gains and losses as a monthly comparison (versus annual), make sure the cost you are calculating is in the same terms.
-Many times this will simply be your monthly subscription cost, but can also include setup fees, training fees and various other associated costs.
+Many times this will simply be your monthly subscription cost, but can also include setup fees, training fees, and various other associated costs.

 ($Gain – $Cost) / $Cost

-This ROI calculation is extremely useful for understanding the effectiveness of changes to your workflow, even beyond the application to mortgage software.
+This ROI calculation is extremely useful in understanding the effectiveness of changes to your workflow, even beyond the application to mortgage software.
 Follow the same principles discussed here in order to measure the return on investment from any single change you make to your process.